God, Sex and Truth: Controversy

 The film was mired in controversy as a result of a creative dispute between the director and one of the scriptwriters, Jaya Kumar.
-This dispute eventually blossomed into lurid allegations of plagiarism, sexual harassment in the workplace, and improper compensation.
+This dispute eventually spiralled into lurid allegations of plagiarism, sexual harassment in the workplace, and improper compensation.
 This dispute resulted in a lawsuit filed against the director by Kumar in a civil court in India.

-The case filed against Ram Gopal Varma for obscenity on a complaint by a social activist in Hyderabad.
-Complaint registered against him for publishing or transmitting obscene material in electronic form.
+A case was filed against Varma for obscenity, one day prior to the film's release, on a complaint by a social activist in Hyderabad.
+The complaint was registered against him for publishing or transmitting obscene material in electronic form.

 Sequel

 After positive reviews and critics, Ram Gopal Varma announced the sequel "GST2".